 5. Set Up Payments Methods

-If you're interested in accepting cryptocurrency or web payments through platforms like Apple Pay, and Google Pay Paypal, however, it's advised to see which payment solutions are permitted on your system before you invest in the software.
+If you're interested in accepting cryptocurrency or web payments through platforms like Apple Pay, Google Pay, and Paypal, however, we recommend seeing which payment solutions are permitted on your system before you invest in the software.